 In pregnant women, alcohol use, especially heavy drinking, may lead to birth defects or other problems with the fetus.

-As part of its guidelines on nutrition and physical activity for cancer prevention, the American Cancer Society recommends that people who drink alcohol limit their intake to no more than 2 drinks per day for men and 1 drink a day for women.
+According to the American Cancer Society Guideline for Diet and Physical Activity for Cancer Prevention, it is best not to drink alcohol.
+People who choose to drink alcohol should limit their intake to no more than 2 drinks per day for men and 1 drink a day for women.

 In people who have already been diagnosed with cancer, alcohol intake could also affect the risk of developing a new cancer.